jasoncortella/TicTacToe-challenge/README.md

 </ul>
 </ul>

+* This game was coded in the D programming language.
+[Learn more](https://dlang.org/).

 * To win the game, the player needs to be matching 3 consecutive positions, vertically, horizontally or diagonally

 ![Game Pattern (courtesy Team Big Ds ](https://github.com/jasoncortella/TicTacToe-challenge/blob/master/Images/Player_win.png)

-## Installation of D-Programming Language in Linux-Ubuntu
+## Installation and compilation of D-Programming Language in Linux-Ubuntu

 * ```curl -fsS https://dlang.org/install.sh | bash -s dmd```